Tyron Woodley: Post-championship and career decline

+Global Fight League

+On December 11, 2024, it was announced that Woodley was signed by Global Fight League.
+On January 25, 2025 Woodley was drafted first.
+However, all GFL events were postponed indefinitely.

 Professional boxing career

 Paul vs. Woodley

 Before the Jake Paul vs. Ben Askren main event took place, Woodley was involved in a backstage situation with Jake Paul and J'Leon Love, where he was mocked due to his inexperience in boxing and the result of Paul's bout against Woodley's long–time teammate Ben Askren was discussed.
 After Paul knocked out Askren, Woodley called out Paul.
 On May 31, 2021, news surfaced that Woodley had been scheduled to make his professional boxing debut against internet personality Jake Paul on August 29, 2021.
 Woodley became the first man to take Paul past the second round in his professional career, but ultimately lost by split decision.
 One judge scored the fight 77–75 for Woodley, while the other two judges scored it 77–75 and 78–74 in favor of Paul.

 Paul vs. Woodley II

 On December 6, 2021, Woodley hopped in to replace Tommy Fury for a rematch with Jake Paul on December 18.
 After a back-and-forth bout, Woodley was knocked out in the sixth round.
 At the time of the stoppage, Woodley was behind on the scorecards 49–46 (twice) and 48–47.